ankur-tutlani/norm-evolution-network/README.md

 We assume name to be any string of length name_len, a combination of alpha and numeric characters generated randomly.
 Agents keep track of names proposed by other agents and accordingly update their actions in the successive rounds of play.
 We assume agents have bounded rationality and engaged in limited calculations to decide upon what action to take.

 We have considered different combinations of strategies that agents can adopt while taking actions.
-We assume that agents use perturbed best response implying agents can take action randomly with a certain probability (Young 2015).
+We assume that agents use perturbed best response implying agents can take action randomly with a certain probability (Young, 2015).
 At each time when agents require to take action, they look at the names proposed in the past by their opponents and decide what name to propose in the current period.
-We have tested four such possibilities which agents can use to decide what action to take.
-The ‘function_to_use’ arguments detailed about these possibilities and what this mean.
+We have tested four different ways which agents can use to decide what action to take.
+The ‘function_to_use’ parameter provides details about these and how these are different to each other.

-When the simulations are run for num_of_rounds rounds and num_of_trials trials, we get the percentage distribution of different names (strategies) which agents proposed.
+When the simulations are run for 'num_of_rounds' rounds and 'num_of_trials' trials, we get the percentage distribution of different names (strategies) which agents proposed.
 The names which have been proposed the most are potential candidates for norm.
 We can see the output like below.

 <p align="center">
   <img src="norm_evolution_ringnetwork_2.png" />
 </p>

 In above figure, agents 17, 18 and 19 proposed same name majority of the times, hence these are coloured in same color (green).
 Color itself has no significance here, it is used to demonstrate which agents taking same action.
 Same color agents taking same action majority of the times.
 The agents encircled demonstrates which agent proposed that name first.
-We have detailed explanation of the output generated in the next section.
+The detailed explanation of the output generated is provided in the next section.

 ## How to interpret output?